Skip to main content

 DuckDB connection sharing

-When using the DuckDB adapter, you can pass ctx.connection directly to dlt’s DuckDB destination.
-This reuses SQLBuild’s open connection, so dlt writes into the same database file without needing a separate connection string:
+With the DuckDB adapter, pass ctx.connection to dlt’s DuckDB destination to reuse SQLBuild’s open connection, so dlt writes into the same database without a separate connection string:

 pipeline = dlt.pipeline(